-The purpose of the syllabus is to tell you how the course is organized, what the expectations are, and how you will be graded.
+The syllabus aims to tell you how the course is organized, what the expectations are, and how you will be graded.
 In addition, there is important information about how the college will operate during severe weather and how the college will communicate with you.
 The syllabus is not a contract.
 Instead, it is meant to help you succeed in this course.
-If any of the content changes during the semester, you will be notified.
+You will be notified if any of the content changes during the semester.